Political positions of Noam Chomsky: Other comments

-Views on 9/11 conspiracy theories
+9/11 conspiracy theories

 Chomsky has dismissed 9/11 conspiracy theories, stating that there is no credible evidence to support the claim that the United States government was responsible for the attacks.

 I think the Bush administration would have had to be utterly insane to try anything like what is alleged, for their own narrow interests, and do not think that serious evidence has been provided to support claims about actions that would not only be outlandish, for their own interests, but that have no remote historical parallel.

 In addition, Chomsky said he would not be surprised if the conspiracy theory movement is being fueled by the government establishment to distract the public from more pressing matters.

 People always ask, 'What can I do?'
 And then they say, here's something I can do.
 I can become a qualified civil engineer in an hour, and prove that Bush blew up the World Trade Center.
 I'm pretty sure that in Washington they must be clapping.
 A couple of years ago, I came across a Pentagon document that was about declassification procedures.
 Among other things, it proposed that the government should periodically declassify information about the Kennedy assassination.
 Let people trace whether Kennedy was killed by the mafia, so activists will go off on a wild goose chase instead of pursuing real problems or getting organized.
 It wouldn't shock me if thirty years from now we discover in the declassified record that the 9/11 [conspiracy] industry was also being fed by the [Bush] administration.